Ricky Knotts: Death

 On February 14, 1980, Knotts was in the field for the second 125 mile heat race race at Daytona International Speedway, hoping to qualify for that Sunday's Daytona 500.
 His hopes dwindled as his Weaver powered Oldsmobile quickly lost position.
 On the fourteenth lap, Knotts hit the outside wall in the short chute just past the start finish line.
 His car spun off the track sideways across the infield grass and struck passenger side first against the inside concrete wall entering turn one.
 His seat mount broke and Knotts died instantly, aged 28.

-Incidents like Knotts, and other incidents such as those that infiltrated the Permatex 300 Sportsman race, led to eventual rule changes when the Sportsman race was upgraded to a national touring race in 1982.

-Knotts had never competed in a race at an intermediate track in any series (ARCA or Sportsman), having failed to qualify for two intermediate track races in 1979.
 Owing to his inexperience under their sanction, a NASCAR official admitted "there's just not much we can tell you about him.
 We just don't know much about him."

+Knotts had never participated in an intermediate track with ARCA in the Midwest or in a Sportsman race such as the Permatex 300 at Daytona.
+He failed to qualify for two intermediate track races in 1979 at the Cup level.

-Under current rules, he would not have been permitted to participate in the Duels.
-Nowadays, NASCAR requires drivers to have intermediate experience before being allowed to participate in the three restrictor plate (superspeedway) races at Daytona, Talladega Superspeedway, and since 2022, Atlanta Motor Speedway.
+Under current rules, Knotts would not have been permitted to participate in the Duels.
+NASCAR currently requires drivers to have intermediate experience before being allowed to participate in the three restrictor plate (superspeedway) races at Daytona, Talladega Superspeedway, and since 2022, Atlanta Motor Speedway.
 In addition, drivers cannot participate in the Daytona 500 heat races unless they have raced in any of the development series races previously at the three circuits.
-First time drivers must test in the January test session for ARCA and gain clearance from NASCAR before being permitted in a developmental series practice session (Truck, Xfinity, ARCA) before being cleared to race in that series.
-Cup Series drivers must have participated in a superspeedway race in a lower series and start at another oval before being cleared for any of the six races at the classified superspeedways under current rules.
+First time drivers must test in the January test session for ARCA and gain clearance from NASCAR before being permitted in a developmental series practice session (Truck, O'Reilly, ARCA) before being cleared to race in that series.
+Cup Series drivers must have participated in a superspeedway race in a lower series and start at another oval before being cleared for any of the six races at the classified superspeedways under current regulations.
+Under current rules, Knotts would have been told to participate in the ARCA race at Michigan before making an attempt at the Sportsman race in Charlotte in 1979 before the Daytona ARCA test, followed by the ARCA race at Daytona (the week before the 500) before he would have gained permission to race at Daytona in the Cup level.